 Ultra-processed foods are everywhere and represent more than 50% of food products sold in supermarkets!

-How to define and identify them and are they harmless or dangerous for health?
+How can we define and identify them and are they harmless or dangerous to health?

-What is an ultra-processed product or food (AUT)?
+What is an ultra-processed product or food (UPF)?

-Foods can be classified and defined by their degree of transformation with 3 main levels:
+Foods can be classified and defined by their degree of processing with 3 main levels:

-We will speak of “unprocessed” foods for all raw products such as meat, raw cereals or vegetables.
-These are products for which there is neither added external substance nor mechanical process which modifies their original structure.
+Unprocessed foods are all raw products such as meat, raw grains, or vegetables.
+These are products that have no added external substances or mechanical processes that alter their original structure.

 The second category contains “processed” foods .

-These are raw products in the first category to which ingredients such as fat or salt have been added.
+These are raw products from the first category to which ingredients such as fat or salt have been added.

-Bread - for example - therefore falls into this category because it mixes cereals in the form of flour and several ingredients (water, salt, yeast) with mechanical kneading and cooking.
+Bread - for example - falls into this category because it mixes cereals in the form of flour and several ingredients (water, salt, yeast) with mechanical kneading and baking.

 Finally, the last category is that of ultra-processed food ('AUT').